 Gold jewelry can be misleading with their titles.
-Types of gold referenced in jewelry are solid gold, gold filled, vermeil gold, gold plated… gold overlay!
+Types of gold referenced in jewelry are solid gold, gold filled, vermeil gold, gold plated… gold dipped!
 Confusing, right?
 I think so!
-In this post, I will outline the differences for you so you can shop smart when buying jewelry!
+In this post, I will outline the differences for you so you can shop smart when buying gold jewelry!

-If you find a stylish piece that you love and don’t mind it only lasting for a season, that’s great!
+If you find a stylish piece that you love and don’t mind it only lasting for a season or two, that’s great!
 Sometimes that’s all we’re looking for to boost the look of an outfit.

 The purpose of this post is to educate you on what to look for when you want something that is more durable.